Subash/object-path/readme.md

-# Read and Manipulate Objects with Key Path
+Read and manipulate objects with key paths

 ### Installation
 ```shell